Brutal Government Contractor Mistake Cause Lost Appeal For Quantum Meruit Claims at COFC.

 - Unless the validity of the contract is disputed then the quantum meruit exception does not apply.

-For help with issues of quantum meruit claims in government contract law, call Watson & Associates LLC’s government contract lawyers at 1-866-601-5518 for a FREE Initial Consultation.
+For help with issues of unjust enrichment and quantum meruit claims in government contract law, call Watson & Associates LLC’s government contract lawyers at 1-866-601-5518 for a FREE Initial Consultation.